Home » Destinations » Mauritius » 13 Best Swimming Beaches in Mauritius According to a Local

 There are a few food stalls on the beach and along the main road.
 My favorite place to eat in Flic en Flac is Roti AKA Vinoda which serves delicious rotis with vegetable or meat curries.

-Note that Flic en Flac is usually busy on the weekends so come early to get a spot in the shade.
+Note that Flic en Flac is usually busy on weekends so come early to get a spot in the shade.

 Facilities available include a parking lot, toilets, and changing rooms.